Philip-Trettner/Philip-Trettner.github.io/_posts/2019-09-07-std-function-performance.md

 benchmark(funI); // 1.25 ns / op (6 cycles / op)
 ```

+This suggests that only A and D are inlined and that there is some additional optimization possible when using `std::function` with a lambda.

 ## Constructing a `std::function`

 We can also measure how long it takes to construct or copy a `std::function`: